-Top tip: Speaking of stoves, provided that your stove is not in use, the stove-top can be an excellent place to set up your slow cooker for unattended cooking.
-It can easily withstand heat, moisture, and splatters that come from a day of a meal bubbling away.
+Top tip: Speaking of stoves, provided that your stove is not in use, the stovetop can be an excellent place to set up your slow cooker for unattended cooking.
+It can easily withstand heat, moisture, and splatters from a day of a meal bubbling away.
 Failing that, a wooden board or a baking sheet would also work well.

 A Deeper Look at Slow Cooking Temperatures

-As we mentioned earlier, Crock-Pots, and slow cookers in general, typically have three settings – high, low, and warm.
-We might think the high would indicate a higher cooking temperature than low – but this isn’t the case.
+As we mentioned earlier, Crock-Pots, and slow cookers, in general, typically have three settings – high, low, and warm.
+We might think the high would indicate a higher cooking temperature than the low – but this isn’t the case.

 Some other brands allow you to set the slow cooker’s temperature, but most don’t exceed 300°F.

-Related Read: What temperature do slow cookers cook at
+Learn about What temperature slow cookers cook at!

 |Slow Cooker on Low Setting 200°F||Slow Cooker on High Setting 300°F||Conventional Oven or Stovetop Slow Cooking|